Cervical Spine (C-spine) Surgery

 - Recommended removal of sutures: None (absorbable sutures)

 - Time before being able to drive again: 2 weeks

 How much is cervical spine surgery?

-In addition to the cost of surgery you will also need to plan for additional costs for diagnosis, physician’s appointments and aids (e.g. cervical brace).
-If you plan to have the outpatient physiotherapy in Germany after surgery, we will gladly schedule the appointments with the physiotherapists and obtain an estimate of costs.
+In addition to the cost of surgery you will also need to plan for additional costs for diagnosis, physician’s appointments and aids (e.g., cervical brace).
+If you plan to have outpatient physiotherapy in Germany after surgery, we will gladly schedule the appointments with the physiotherapists and obtain an estimate of costs.

 You will find information about the cost of hotel lodging and any follow-up treatment at the rehabilitation clinic on the websites of the respective providers.
 We will gladly assist you with planning your rehabilitation stay.

 How can international patients schedule cervical spine surgery?